-- This baseline study is based on a desktop assessment of the proposed development area.
-No site visit or long-term monitoring was conducted by the avifaunal specialist and it therefore relies heavily upon secondary data sources with regards to bird abundances. - Coverage by SABAP2 has not been extensive, for the majority of the pentads through which the proposed corridor traverses.
+- Coverage by SABAP2 has not been extensive, for the majority of the pentads through which the proposed corridor traverses.
 Only two pentads have been surveyed on multiple occasions with a total of 125 and 134 full protocol data cards being completed for each pentad respectively.
 Although an additional seven pentads have been surveyed on 15 or more occasions, sufficient data is not yet readily available for the remainder of the 180 pentads.
-During the EIA phase a site visit will be conducted whereby the status of the available avifaunal habitats will be confirmed and primary data on bird species presence will be collected on site as far as possible. - The authors have worked extensively on avifaunal impact assessments in various parts of southern Africa since 1996.
+During the EIA phase a site visit was conducted whereby the status of the available avifaunal habitats were confirmed as far as possible. - The authors have worked extensively on avifaunal impact assessments in various parts of southern Africa since 1996.
 Personal observations and past experience have therefore been used to supplement the secondary data sources and in identifying likely bird/habitat associations related to the proposed BOSA Transmission Interconnection Project. - Predictions in this study are based on experience of these and similar species in different parts of southern Africa.
 Bird behaviour can never be entirely reduced to formulas that will hold true under all circumstances.
-Therefore, professional judgment based on extensive field experience, played an important role in this assessment.
-It should also be noted that the impact of power lines on birds has been well researched with a robust body of published research stretching over thirty years.
+Therefore, professional judgment based on extensive field experience, played an important role in this should also be noted dy of published resea as nas soon won .
+300010110

 Figure 2: Regional map showing the location of corridor Option C (buffered by 2km) in relation to the broader area.
-Proposed BOSA 400kV power line corridor Option C = purple line 2km Buffer = white polygon
+Proposed BOSA 400kV power line corridor Option C = purple line2km Buffer = white polygon